 We ask our suppliers and business partners to pay careful attention to product safety and reliability, moreover, as well as to human rights and the environment.

-Lawson strives to improve the human rights of farmers and workers through MACHI cafe by using only coffee beans from Rainforest Alliance Certified farms with farming methods friendly to natural resources and the environment*.
+Lawson strives to improve the human rights of farmers and workers through MACHI café by using only coffee beans from Rainforest Alliance Certified farms with farming methods friendly to natural resources and the environment*.
 This certification is awarded to farms that meet rigorous standards concerning the environment, society, and economy.

 Waste produced in the coffee-roasting process includes the thin skins of the beans and the used coffee grounds.
 These are recycled as fertilizer and cow bedding.